Web2 vs Web3: What you need to know

 For artists, these concepts are particularly exciting.
 In Web 2.0, creatives could reach more people than ever through social media, but many were frustrated by the problems that come with trusting a central authority.
 For example, in Web 2.0, if you leave a social media site—or get your account shut down—you lose all your followers.
 In tech lingo, these central authorities are sometimes called “walled gardens” because, in Web 2.0, you often can’t take your assets and data with you if you lose access to one platform.

 Another aspect that makes Web3 appealing to those in creative industries is the idea that work that was once undervalued can be priced more fairly.
-While artists once shared their work online in hopes of “hacking” an algorithm and getting more “likes” or comments, NFTs have allowed them to connect directly with collectors who value their work, want to their careers, and are willing to pay for ownership of digital goods.
+While artists once shared their work online in hopes of “hacking” an algorithm and getting more “likes” or comments, NFTs have allowed them to connect directly with collectors who value their work, want to support their careers, and are willing to pay for ownership of digital goods.

 For the most part, Web3 is still largely theoretical.
 That’s partly because of existing barriers to entry, including slower transaction times and gas fees, or payments made to interact with the blockchain.
 Another potential issue lies in the fact that, without a centralized authority or trusted third party, we’re all ultimately responsible for our assets, money, and data.
 For that reason, education on basic safety in the space is essential.

-But since this idea of Web3 is still in its infancy, developers are getting creative and looking for ways to solve or reduce all of these problems.
-Together, they’re working the shared hope that in the future, everyone will have equal access to the web—without limitations.
+But since this idea of Web3 is still in its infancy, developers are getting creative and for ways to solve or reduce all of these problems.
+Together, they’re working under the shared hope that in the future, everyone will have equal access to the web—without limitations.

 Explore VAULT now.
 An NFT marketplace for creators, collectors, and art lovers.